-D. Study design
+C. Study design

-All subjects used Auto Train Brain (a mobile phone application) more than 100 times, for randomly chosen 20 participants, their brain waves are read using EMOTIV INSIGHT for 5 channels, for the rest 20 participants, their brain waves are read using EMOTIV EPOC-X for 14-channels and visual and auditory neurofeedback is given for 30 minutes.
+All subjects used Auto Train Brain (a mobile phone application) many times, for randomly chosen 20 participants, their brain waves are read using EMOTIV INSIGHT for 5 channels, for the rest 20 participants, their brain waves are read using EMOTIV EPOC-X for 14-channels and visual and auditory neurofeedback is given for 30 minutes.
 After the neurofeedback session, multi-sensory alphabet learning is studied for 15 minutes.